The Women Rewriting Independent Retail

 According to the British Independent Retailers Association, independent retailers make up over half of all UK retail businesses.
 These aren't footnotes in the story of British commerce, they're its beating heart.
 And increasingly, women are the ones keeping that heart beating.

-This International Women's Day, we're not just celebrating what these three have built.
+This International Women's Day, we're not just celebrating what these four have built.
 We're celebrating what they represent: an independent retail sector that is braver, more connected, and more resilient than the headlines would have you believe.

 Watch Their Stories